aqeebhussain122/hpc-offensive-security/readme.md

 To access the Client Side Attacks Presentation, please download this from Google Drive: https://docs.google.com/presentation/d/1zfbU56c1TuiNiyfvF1Zg9TJaIAMnqwet/edit?usp=sharing&ouid=113281899946571998224&rtpof=true&sd=true

 The slides could not be uploaded here because the file size was too large, it contains 2 demonstration videos of client side attacks.

+For any course related questions please email at: offensivesectacticslinuxpros@gmail.com